keyvanakbary/kiwwito.com/_posts/2010-11-15-download-your-tuenti-albums-and-photos-with-php.md

 }
 {% endhighlight %}

 There was defined some constants in the head of the file in order to configure more easily the script.
-The API gives us the photos 20 by 20, that is the reason why we use the method <code>floor()</code>.
+The API gives us the photos 20 by 20, that is the reason why we use the method `floor()`.